nguyentrunghieu98/Cursor-ubuntu/README.md

 # Cursor-ubuntu
 This is a guideline and script for installing or updating Cursor on Ubuntu.

+## 📝 Version History

+### 2.0 (Current)
+- **Automatic Download:** Script can auto-fetch and download the latest Cursor AppImage from the official website.
+- **Manual Path Option:** Option to specify a local AppImage file path if preferred or if auto-download fails.
+- **Icon Selection:** User can choose the application icon during setup.
+- **Easy Update:** The same options are available for updating Cursor to the latest version.
+- **Improved User Prompts:** Clear error messages and fallback options for a smoother experience.

+### 1.0 (Initial Release)
+- Basic installation and update of Cursor AppImage via manual file path only.
+- Icon selection during installation.
+- Creation of desktop entry for easy launching.

+---

 ## Prerequisites
 - Ubuntu 22.04 or a compatible Linux distribution
 - Internet connection
 - `sudo` privileges
 - `curl` (the script will attempt to install it if missing)
 - `libfuse2` (**Only for Ubuntu 22.04!
 Do NOT install on Ubuntu 24.04 as it may cause system issues.** See note below.)

+---

+## ✨ Features
+- **Automatic Download:** The script can automatically fetch and download the latest Cursor AppImage from the official website with a single selection.
+- **Manual Path Option:** If you prefer, or if auto-download fails, you can specify the path to a Cursor AppImage file you have already downloaded.
+- **Icon Selection:** Choose your preferred icon for the application during setup.
+- **Easy Update:** The same options are available for updating Cursor to the latest version.

 ---